The Doñana case

 5. A parallel abstraction: the paradox of contingency

-Working through Doñana forced open a first abstraction, and it began with how I handled path dependence itself.
-Rather than adopt it as a settled idea, I traced its conceptual phylogeny across disciplines—from the economic history of David (1985) and Arthur (1989, 1994), through the historical institutionalism of North (1990, 2005) and the historical sociology of Mahoney (2000), to political science (Pierson 2000) and organisation studies (Vergne and Durand 2010)—treating the concept as a lineage whose branches carry different, sometimes incompatible, assumptions about history, agency and equilibrium (Méndez et al. 2019, Méndez 2021).
+Working through Doñana forced open a first abstraction, and it began with how we handled path dependence itself.
+Rather than adopt it as a settled idea, we traced its conceptual phylogeny across disciplines—from the economic history of David (1985) and Arthur (1989, 1994), through the historical institutionalism of North (1990, 2005) and the historical sociology of Mahoney (2000), to political science (Pierson 2000) and organisation studies (Vergne and Durand 2010)—treating the concept as a lineage whose branches carry different, sometimes incompatible, assumptions about history, agency and equilibrium (Méndez et al. 2019, Méndez 2021).
 Objectifying path dependence this way exposed the problem at its core.
 Much of what the system did looks irrational against the efficiency baseline of neoclassical economics—rice grown in biophysically unsuitable conditions, hydraulic megaprojects pursued in the knowledge they were bound to fail.
 Path-dependence theory files such outcomes under “contingency”, yet, following Mahoney (2000), this creates an epistemological paradox: the lock-in is explained by the very neoclassical feedback mechanisms that the initial, “random” events contradict.
-Contingency, I came to see, is not one thing but a continuum stretching from pure randomness to full predictability (Eagle 2005).
+Contingency, we came to see, is not one thing but a continuum stretching from pure randomness to full predictability (Eagle 2005).
 The task, then, is to modulate contingency—to treat an outcome that looks random under one framework as merely unpredictable, and then render it predictable under a richer one (Méndez et al. 2019).
 Used this way, contingency becomes a heuristic and an early warning that contextual or endogenous factors, invisible to the standard model, shaped choices deep in the past.
+The corollary is that a multiple-case design might reveal those factors to be less contingent than they appear—recurring across cases with enough regularity to count as structural rather than accidental.

 Epistemological tension between two senses of contingency.
 Figure 2 in Méndez (2021)